tri-bui/sandbox-dbs/employee-retirement/README.md

 # Employee Retirement Analysis

+A fictional company wants to do a review of their employees to get an idea of how many employees will be retiring.
+This way, they can plan the amount of new hires to look for.
+The data being used is fictional company data consisting of 6 datasets (described in the data section below).

 This miniproject explores creating a SQL database and tables using PostgreSQL.
-The data being used is fictional company data consisting of 6 datasets (described in the data section below).
 The following steps outline the workflow of this project:
 1. Create an entity relationship diagram (ERD) with QuickDBD to visualize the data schema
 2. Create a new database on pgAdmin
 3. Create empty tables for each of the 6 datasets based on the schema